 French Military Mission

 French General Maxime Weygand (b.1867-1965) who served as chief of staff to Marshall Ferdinand Foch during World War I was sent to Warsaw where he believed he would be given command of the Polish forces.
 Piłsudski thought him joking when Weygand asked for command.
-The Polish Marshal and rebuffed him and asked in jest, where exactly were the [French] divisions that he wished to command.
-Weygand stayed on as an advisor and witnessed the great events to come.
+The Polish Marshal and rebuffed him and asked in jest, where exactly were the [French] divisions that he wished to command?
+Weygand stayed on as an advisor and witnessed the great events to come but played little role in battle to come.
 He suggested to General Piłsudski that the Poles abandon their defenses of Vistula and Warsaw but his advice was unheeded.

 Charles de Gaulle as a young French officer during World War I

 His citation for bravery in the battles of August and September outside Warsaw noted, "[Major de Gaulle] gave evidence to judge the situation not afraid of addressing the enemy-carefully using the information of military intelligence, which [proved him to be] a precious collaborator and chief executive officer [demonstrating these abilities] to the fullest advantage. " De Gaulle stayed on in Poland as chief-of-staff of the French military mission until 1922 and was offered a position in the Polish army which he turned down to return to France to teach at the École Militaire (French military academy) in Paris.